DiavoxJSoriano/backend2/README.md

 ## Release Notes

-This is an initial release of my User Management Feature with Backend User API.
+This is an initial release of my User Management Feature with Backend User API built in Laravel 8 from scratch.
+Feel free to help me improve.

 Upcoming:
 - Improve requests validation.